decision-making-mike/transport-company/README.md

 ## The blog of the project.

-The project has a blog, in file [`blog.md`](blog.md).
+The project has a blog, in the file [`blog.md`](blog.md).
 There, one can read an extensive description of the changes as the project's development continues.

 ## Usage of the project's scripts.